Optional Automobile Insurance Coverage: Why You Want to Purchase Additional Insurance Coverage

 While you do not have to purchase many of these insurance coverages under Georgia law, your vehicle loan lender will most likely require you to have collision and comprehensive coverage.
 Collision coverage would pay to repair the damage to your car or to compensate you if it was totaled.
 Comprehensive insurance pays if your vehicle is stolen, or damaged by fire, hail, flooding, or other covered peril.
 When you need to rent a vehicle while yours is in the shop being repaired after a crash, car rental insurance would pay these fees.
 If possible, you want to buy all of these optional insurance coverages.

 Purchasing the right insurance coverage is an important decision.
-If you have questions about the coverage you need to protect yourself or need to file a claim with the negligent driver’s or your own insurance company, call Brauns Law to get your questions answered and learn how we can help you.
+If you have questions about the coverage you need to protect yourself or need to file a claim with the negligent driver’s or your own insurance company, call Brauns Law, PC to get your questions answered and learn how we can help you.